PennyLaneAI/qml/demos_submission.rst

 ^^^^^^^^^^

-While you are free to be as creative as you like with your demo, there are a couple of guidelines that might be good keep in mind when creating a demo.
+While you are free to be as creative as you like with your demo, there are a couple of guidelines that might be good keep in mind.
-Specifically when it's a Jupyter notebook or a single Python document.
-The following concerns the content of the demo itself, and is in addition to the submission details explained in the next section.
+The following guidelines refer to the content of the demo itself, or, if submitting a GitHub repository, the repository documentation/README file.

 * The demo should include your name (and optionally email) at the top under the title.